League Rules

 Note: In the event that a regular player shows up after the 1st pitch of the game, that player will then go last regardless of spares or borrowed players already in the lineup.
 They must be in the dugout (or close proximity).
 The parking lot does not constitute an arrival or close proximity.

-2.6 Injury/Permanent Replacement - Regular Season: If a player is injured (or on vacation, sick etc.) and unable to play for at least 3 consecutive games, an equivalent spare at least 30 years old, approved by the League Executive, must replace the injured player by the 4th game.
+2.6 Injury/Permanent Replacement - Regular Season: If a player is injured (or on vacation, sick etc.) and unable to play for at least 3 consecutive games, an equivalent spare at least 30 years old, approved by the League Executive, must replace the injured (or vacationing) player by the 4th game.
 (See Rule 2.3 for minimum age requirement.
 Double headers count as one game.)

 Teams are advised of the following procedure for approval: